Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 - @mention someone in the community, did you earn the Name Dropper badge?

-- As another member, can you report this post?
+- As another member, can you report a post?

 Wrap up

-If you have completed all of the tasks that are listed in this article, your community is ready for launch and, more importantly, should lunch with minimal issues.
+If you have completed all of the tasks that are listed in this article, your community is ready for launch and, more importantly, should launch with minimal issues.

 Promote your community